deephacks/awesome-jvm/readme.md

 * [OCaml-Java](http://www.ocamljava.org/) - Supports OCaml language v4.
 Generates plain Java bytecode and have seamless integration with Java.
 * [Renjin](http://www.renjin.org/) - JVM-based interpreter for the R language for the statistical analysis
 * [Scala](http://www.scala-lang.org/) - Strong and static programming language that combine object-oriented and functional programming ideas.
+* [Xtend](http://www.eclipse.org/xtend/) - Flexible and expressive dialect of Java, which compiles into Java 5 source code.

 ## Memory and concurrency